acwright/gitquiz/README.md

 1. Fork this repo!
 You should see a button somewhere on this page that says fork...
 2. Now go to your github page and find the page for the repository you just forked to your account.
-3. Copy the clone url on this page.
+3. Copy the clone url on your forked repos page.
 Bottom right side...
 4. Go to your terminal and change to the desktop.
 5. Use command line git and the url you just copied to clone this repository to your desktop.
 6. Change directory into the newly cloned repo.